ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 <img src="images/wMAccWorkflow-01.png">

 #### Add Reference Data
 - Reference data is a file which is a Envizi template expects as a final output.
-Please download the Reference data [ReferenceData](./files/webMethods-archives/Reference/)which needs to be added after importing the Workflow in a project.
+Please download the Reference data [ReferenceData](./files/webMethods-archives/Reference/) which needs to be added after importing the Workflow in a project.
-- Under the project reated in step 3.2, Click on `Configurations -> Flow service -> Reference data -> Add Reference Data`
+- Under the project created in step 3.2, Click on `Configurations -> Flow service -> Reference data -> Add Reference Data`
 - `Save As` EnviziTemplate and `Reference Data File` Browse file and select the `EnviziTemplate.txt` and Click on `Next`, `Next` and `Done`

 - Click on `Edit` by moving mouse over the Workflow imported above.